JatinderSingh1981/Homely_TakeHomeExercise/README.md

 ```
 Add comments here
-- I have added the Response Cachine which caches the results for 30 seconds.
+- I have added the Response Cache which caches the results for 30 seconds.
-- If I had more time, I would also add In-Memory Cache to cache the data in memory to avoid calling the DB.
+- Added the InMemory Cache Manager (Default to 120 seconds) on business layer to get data from cache instead of getting from DB every time
 - On a production server where we can have more than 10k TPS, I would go with Redis Cache
+- Generally, the caching is not added for the dynamic data and is only required for the data which is independent of user changes.
+- The data being cached here is too dynamic - based on user parameters and values.
+- Caching is expensive and should not be too dynamic like in this case.
+- We can use background jobs to cache data (if Caching for such data is required)
+- Try to avoid external inputs as cache keys.
+Always set your keys in code.
+I have set the external inputs as cache keys which is not ideal
+- Added 1 column for development testing to check if the data is from Cache or DB
 ```
 ---